 2. A decision of a PEC/the head officer of a PEC may be appealed to a respective DEC within 2 calendar days after it is received.
 The DEC shall review the appeal within 4 calendar days after it is received.
 The decision of the DEC may be appealed to a respective district/city court within 2 calendar days after it is received.
 The district/city court shall consider the appeal within 2 calendar days after it is received.
-The district/city court shall consider the appeals within 1 calendar day after the decision is made.
-The Court of Appeals shall review the appeal within 2 calendar day after it is received.
-The decision of the appeal within 2 calendar day after it is received.
+The district/city court shall consider the appeals within 1 calendar days after the decision of the Gourt of Appeals shall review the appeal within 2 calendar day after the decision of the Court of Appeals shall review the appeal within 2 calendar day after it is received.
+The decision of the Court of Appeals shall not be appealed.